The Golden Egg Trophy has been part of the Ole Miss vs. Mississippi State rivalry for nearly 90 years

 The first two football games between Ole Miss and Mississippi State were played in Starkville, and the third edition was hosted in Oxford.
 From 1926-72 and in every year since 1991, the series has alternated between the campuses of the two institutions.
 However, 29 Ole Miss-Mississippi State football games have been played in the state capital of Jackson (including every year from 1973-90), with Columbus (1904), Tupelo (1915-17), Clarksdale (1919), and Greenwood (1920-21) all hosting the rivalry in its early years.

-Ties are no longer part of college football history, but six Ole Miss-Mississippi State football games have ended in ties, with five of those occurring after the introduction of the Golden Egg.
+The introduction of overtime in 1996 means ties are no longer allowed in college football, but six Ole Miss-Mississippi State football games have ended in ties, with five of those occurring after the introduction of the Golden Egg.
 In most rivalry trophy games, the last team to win would retain the trophy another year in the event of a tie.
 However, the Golden Egg spent half the year with each school until its rightful owner won it again.
+Traditionally, the schools would have shared the trophy in 2013.
+Instead, Mississippi State won it outright 17-10 in overtime — the first and only overtime game in Egg Bowl history.

 It’s rare for fans to cross from one side of the Ole Miss-Mississippi State rivalry to the other, but it’s even rarer for a player to do it.
 However, there have been three players to letter for both football programs.
 The most well known in Breck Tyler, a wide receiver and the son of former State head coach Bob Tyler, who is believed to be the only player to have started for both the Rebels and Bulldogs in the Egg Bowl.
 Tyler played for the Bulldogs from 1977-78, and transferred to play for the Rebels in 1980-81.